Cool interactive, web-based, activities,

 need to think about mathematics differently.

-This course requires you to change your thinking
+This course requires you to change your thinking about math.

 In the past math courses emphasized

 1) computational skills (because, not many years ago, computations were done by hand) and